Catholic Mom Life

 I don’t believe that just because I have children, I should have a messy home.
 Or that I should feel miserable in my vocation as a wife and mother.

-I’m here to tell you, friends that you can have all three!
+I’m here to tell you friends, you can have all three!

-Why is it commonly depicted that in order to have happy children, our homes need to be in disarray?
-Yes, children make messes, but it doesn’t mean that we allow them to destroy the home for them to be happy.
+Why is it commonly depicted the in order to have happy children, our homes need to be in disarray?
+Yes, children make messes, but it doesn’t mean that we allow them to destroy the home in order for them to be happy.

-If we train our children properly (and this isn’t an easy feat) they will understand what is expected of them.
+If we train our children properly (and it’s definitely not easy to do so) they will understand what is expected of them.
 They need structure.

-I am a stay at home mom of three small children, all under three years old.
+I am a work at home mom of three small children, all under 5 years old.

-I knew that I needed to get myself organized and out of this hole that I was in, and I have been able to do just that – and more.
+I knew that I needed to get myself more organized and out of this hole that I was in.
+And I’ve been able to do just that.
 I feel as though I am finally on the right path with living out my vocation.

 So, what has changed?

-I pared down what we own, organized and finish one complete cycle every day.
-Between our clothes, my husband’s yucky work clothes and towels, it can pile up fast if I don’t get it done daily.
+I pared down what we own, organized, and finished one complete cycle every day.
+Between our clothes, my husband’s yuck farm clothes, and towels, it can pile up fast.
+So completing it every single day helps me to keep up.

 Lastly, I read this book…

 The neat thing is, we create it ourselves.
-What works for me, won’t work for you.
+So, what works for me, won’t work for you.
 And vice versa.
 You’ll find what works for you and build from there.